iils-mbh/dc43/README.md

 ## Bugs and Issues

-If you experience an issue use the bug reporting tool of the Design Cockit 43.
+If you experience an issue use the bug reporting tool of the Design Cockit 43 (Help -> Report a Bug).
 A new issue will be created in our internal tracking system.